top of page

 When everything feels urgent, nothing gets done well.
 Creative teams thrive when they understand the why—not just the what.

 Leaders provide focus.
-They clarify what’s most important, and they give their teams permission to let go of the noise.
+They clarify what's most important, and they give their teams permission to let go of the noise.
+Without clear priorities, teams waste time on low-impact work while critical deliverables slip through the cracks.

-2. Alignment to Process
+2. How Do You Build Alignment to Process?

 Structure gives people something to rely on when things get messy.
 But too often, creative teams bend the rules—or skip them entirely—because they don't see the value.